 Alana J. Coates is an Art Historian and Curator.
 Her undergraduate degrees are from the University of Rhode Island in both Art and Art History.
-After working in Providence, Rhode Island as the Assistant Director of Gallery Z and working for the nonprofit organization, Gallery Night Providence, she successfully completed graduate coursework in Museum Studies.
-Coates than moved to Texas to obtain a master’s degree in Art History and a graduate certificate in Nonprofit Administration and Leadership at the Universtiy of Texas at San Antonio.
+After working in Providence, Rhode Island as the Assistant Director of Gallery Z and working for the nonprofit organization, Gallery Night Providence, she successfully completed graduate coursework in Museum Studies at Harvard Extension School.
+Coates then moved to Texas to obtain a master’s degree in Art History and a graduate certificate in Nonprofit Administration and Leadership at the Universtiy of Texas at San Antonio.
 She spent a decade in Texas working at reputable organizations including the Guadalupe Cultural Arts Center, San Antonio Museum of Art, Ruiz-Healy Art, and the McNay Art Museum.
 She has most recently been appointed Curator of Collections and Exhibitions of Albright College’s Freedman Gallery bringing her back to the Northeast.

 Master of Art History and Criticism

 The University of Texas at San Antonio, San Antonio, Texas

 Introduction to Museum Studies, Preservation and Conservation of Museum Collections